82.1% of the resident workers (Health Care and Social Assistance) in The Hills Shire have qualifications, compared to 79.6% for New South Wales.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence

 |Resident workers qualifications|

-Analysis of the qualifications of the resident workers (Health Care and Social Assistance) in The Hills Shire in 2016 compared to New South Wales shows that there was a higher proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (Health Care and Social Assistance) in The Hills Shire in 2016 compared to New South Wales shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

 Overall, 82.1% of the resident workers (Health Care and Social Assistance) held educational qualifications, and 14.9% had no qualifications, compared with 79.6% and 17.3% respectively for New South Wales.

-- A larger percentage of resident workers (Health Care and Social Assistance) with Bachelor or Higher degrees (55.5% compared to 45.0%)
+- A larger percentage of resident workers (Health Care and Social Assistance) with Bachelor or Higher degree (55.5% compared to 45.0%)

-- A smaller percentage of resident workers (Health Care and Social Assistance) with Certificate III & IV Levels (8.8% compared to 15.4%)
+- A smaller percentage of resident workers (Health Care and Social Assistance) with Certificate III & IV Level (8.8% compared to 15.4%)

-- A smaller percentage of resident workers (Health Care and Social Assistance) with No qualifications (14.9% compared to 17.3%)
+- A smaller percentage of resident workers (Health Care and Social Assistance) with No qualification (14.9% compared to 17.3%)